Sensory User's Manual

 molecules, signaling the neurons to send the scent message to the

-brain for interpretation.
+brain for sensation, reaction, and interpretation.

 The sense of smell is ancient and